-Snacking isn’t necessary for everyone who has diabetes.
-However, for some people snacks play an important role in their meal plan.
-Ideally, these snacks should be as healthy as possible; not such an easy task when many of the items in the “snack aisle” are filled with not-so-healthy ingredients offering only empty calories, contributing to weight gain and increased blood sugar.
-For the healthiest snack choices, it’s best to venture away from and avoid the snack aisle altogether and head toward the produce and dairy aisles instead.
+Of course, your choice of snacks should be as healthy as possible.
+This is not such an easy task when many items in the snack aisle are filled with less healthy ingredients, offering only empty calories, which contribute to weight gain and high blood sugars.
+For the healthiest snack choices, avoid the snack aisle altogether and head toward the produce and dairy aisles instead.

 If your diabetes healthcare team or dietitian suggests that a small snack fits into your diabetes meal plan, check out the 7 tips below.
 They’ll help guide you to choose snacks that will keep you on track with your diabetes management and nutrition goals.

 - Watch your portion size.
 With any snack option, portion control is the most important thing to keep in mind.
 Oftentimes, products that are labelled as ‘single serving’ have more calories, fat and carbohydrates than are necessary for a snack.
 Check the Nutrition Facts label to determine how much you should eat at one time.
 As well, if your favourite snack choice is sold only in large packages, create your own single servings by separating a larger package into several smaller ones when you get home.